Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

 - Type the following in the chat window:

     ```
-     #selection Get the list of planes from an API endpoint http://localhost:1903/planes/ using axios
+     Get the list of planes from an API endpoint http://localhost:1903/planes/ using axios
     ```

 - Press `Enter` to submit the question